actsie/wedding-rsvp/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- Supabase account (free tier works fine)
+- Supabase account (free tier works fine) - **OPTIONAL**: The app will use local JSON storage if Supabase is not configured
 - SendGrid account for email notifications (optional but recommended)

 ### Installation